usman1515/100DaysOfRTL/README.md

 # 100DaysOfRTL

 This repo is simply a challenge as part of the #100DaysOfCode to improve my RTL design skills.
-It will consist of various RTL designs, cover different SystemVerilog language features, design UVM testbenches and maybe even SystemVerilog assertions.
+It consists of various RTL designs, cover various SystemVerilog language features.
+All the IP blocks can be simulated and synthesized using free and open source tools.

-This idea was inspired from Rahul B. [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:6941643220841828352/).

-I will try my best to use FOSS and toolchains as much as I can for code compilation and simulation.

 ## How to Setup (Linux Ubuntu/Debian)
 -   For compiling and simulating the verilog code [Icarus Verilog](https://github.com/steveicarus/iverilog) is required.
-To install iverilog simply run the following command:
+To install iverilog on Linux/Ubuntu simply run the following command:
     ```bash
     make install_iverilog
     ```
 -   For synthesizing the verilog code and generating netlists [Yosys](https://github.com/YosysHQ/yosys) is required.
-To install yosys simply run the following command:
+To install yosys on Linux/Ubuntu simply run the following command:
     ```bash
     make install_yosys
     ```